Our Mario Kart 64 unlockables guide details how to unlock every mode, discover every shortcut, and reveal all secrets and cheats.

 Secrets and Easter Eggs

-There are a number of cool secrets and neat Easter Eggs that not everyone is aware, even those who originally played Mario Kart 64 back on the Nintendo 64!
+There are a number of cool secrets and neat Easter Eggs that not everyone is aware of, even those who originally played Mario Kart 64 back on the Nintendo 64!

 While racing on Royal Raceway, make it over the giant jump across the lake.
 As soon as you land, look for an opening to the right and follow that path to find Peach’s Castle.
 Feel free to drive around the castle grounds, but don’t fall into the water!